rdfostrich/article-swj2020-cobra/content/related-work.md

 ### RDF Archiving Benchmarks

-[BEAR](cite:cites bear) is a benchmark for RDF archive systems. that is based on real-world datasets from different domains.
+[BEAR](cite:cites bear) is a benchmark for RDF archive systems that is based on real-world datasets from different domains.
 The 58 versions of BEAR-A contain between 30M and 66M triples per version, with an average change ratio of 31%.
 BEAR-A provides triple pattern queries for three different query atoms for both result sets with a low and a high cardinality.
-The BEAR-B dataset contains the 100 most volatile resources from DBpedia Live as three different granularities (instant, hour and day), and provides a small collection of triple pattern queries corresponding to the real-world usage of DBpedia.
+The BEAR-B dataset contains the 100 most volatile resources from DBpedia Live at three different granularities (instant, hour and day), and provides a small collection of triple pattern queries corresponding to the real-world usage of DBpedia.
 Each version contains between 33K and 43K triples, where the instant granularity has an average change ratio of 0.011%, hour has 0.304%, and day has 1.252%.